achristmascarl/rainfrog/README.md

 ## known issues
 - for query results with many columns, the height of the rendered `Table` widget may be limited, as the maximum area of the underlying buffer is `u16::MAX` (65,535).
 Could be fixed by https://github.com/ratatui-org/ratatui/issues/1250
-- in the query editor, if there's horizontal overflow, a few characters at the right edge will not be visible (https://github.com/rhysd/tui-textarea/issues/77)

 ## TODO
 - [x] scrollable table